slouc/concurrency-in-scala-with-ce/README.md

 java.lang.Throwable: Boom!
 ```

-For more details on resource handling in cats-effect, refer to this [excellent blog post](https://medium.com/@bszwej/composable-resource-management-in-scala-ce902bda48b2).
+For more details on resource handling in Cats-Effect, refer to this [excellent blog post](https://medium.com/@bszwej/composable-resource-management-in-scala-ce902bda48b2).

 ## Fibers

 ### Definition

-You can think of fibers as lightweight threads which use cooperative scheduling, unlike actual threads which use preemptive scheduling.
+You can think of fibers as lightweight threads which use cooperative scheduling, unlike real (OS and JVM) threads which use preemptive scheduling.

+Also, fibers are managed in the user space, whereas real threads are managed in the kernel space.

 Note that in some contexts / languages fibers are also known as *coroutines*; "fiber" is usually used in the system-level context, while coroutines are used in the language-level context.
 However, in Scala "fiber" is the preferred term.

-Unlike OS and JVM threads which are managed in the kernel space, fibers are managed in the user space.

 Fibers map to CPU / JVM threads many-to-few, similarly to how threads map to processes.
 Multiple fibers can run on multiple thread pools, or on the same set of threads from one thread pool, or even on the same thread.
 In the case of a single thread, they will take turns executing their code using the available thread.
 Depending on your code, as well as the library that you are using, you can decide to have them cooperate more often, thus achieving fairness, or to cooperate less often, thus sacrificing some fairness for more throughput (concepts of fairness and throughput have been [introduced earlier](#threads-and-thread-pools)).

-Fibers are much more lightweight: they consume much less memory, have growable and shrinkable stacks, and can be garbage collected.
+As mentioned earlier, fibers are lightweight: they consume much less memory than real threads, have growable and shrinkable stacks, and can be garbage collected.
 Also, blocking a fiber doesn't block the underlying thread.
-As a consequence of all that, we don't have to be as careful when creating new fibers as the upper limit is denoted by available memory.
+As a consequence of all that, we don't have to be as careful when creating new fibers.
-On the other hand, when using threads, we're primarily constrained by the number of cores, but also other aspects.
+On the other hand, when using threads, we're primarily constrained by the number of cores (but also other aspects).

 I want to explicitly point out that fiber in Scala is a **concept**, not some native resource like process or thread.
-Project [Loom](https://wiki.openjdk.java.net/display/loom/Main) (also see this [blogpost](https://blog.softwaremill.com/will-project-loom-obliterate-java-futures-fb1a28508232?gi=c5487dba95ec)) is aiming to introduce fibers as native JVM constructs, but until that happens, fibers in Scala will continue to be a manually-implemented thing.
+Project [Loom](https://wiki.openjdk.java.net/display/loom/Main) (also see this [blogpost](https://blog.softwaremill.com/will-project-loom-obliterate-java-futures-fb1a28508232?gi=c5487dba95ec)) aims to introduce fibers as native JVM constructs, but in Cats-Effect and other libraries fibers are a manually-implemented thing.
-This also means that they might have some minor differences in implementation across different libraries (e.g. [cats-effect](https://typelevel.org/cats-effect/datatypes/fiber.html) vs [ZIO](https://zio.dev/docs/overview/overview_basic_concurrency)).
+This also means that there might be some minor differences in implementation across those libraries (e.g. compare [Cats-Effect](https://typelevel.org/cats-effect/datatypes/fiber.html) with [ZIO](https://zio.dev/docs/overview/overview_basic_concurrency#fibers)).

-In cats-effect, fiber is a construct with `cancel` and `join`:
+Let's see some code: in Cats-Effect, fiber is a construct with `cancel` and `join`:
 ```
 trait Fiber[F[_], A] {
   def cancel: F[Unit]